Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Simulations

-\paragraph{Results.} The averaged results over 20 replications are displayed in Figure \ref{algvaluation}.
+The averaged results over 20 replications are displayed in Figure \ref{algvaluation}.
 We have the following observations.
-First, as expected, as $q,q'$, $n$, and $L$ increase, the performance of all estimators improve.
-Second, our estimator \texttt{ppDSC} is superior to the biased \texttt{ppDSC-1b} and \texttt{ppDSC-2b} except when the privacy parameters $q,q'$ become close to 1 and the sample size $n$ is large.
-It is because that \texttt{ppDSC-1b} and \texttt{ppDSC-2b} ignore the bias caused by privacy-preserving the networks and thus mis-specify the model.
-When $q,q'$ become close to 1, the bias from privacy preservation does not matter much, and then \texttt{ppDSC-1b} performs similarly to \texttt{ppDSC}.
-Third, as with extra local computation demand, our method \texttt{ppDSC} is generally not better than the \texttt{Oracle} estimator.
-However, when $q,q'$, $n$, and $L$ become large, they are getting close.
+First, as expected, as $L,n$ increases and $m$ decreases, the performance of all estimators improves.
+Second, our estimator \texttt{ppDSC} is superior to the biased \texttt{ppDSC-1b} and \texttt{ppDSC-2b}.
+It is because \texttt{ppDSC-1b} and \texttt{ppDSC-2b} ignore the bias caused by privacy-preserving the networks and thus mis-specify the model.
+Third, as with extra local computation and privacy preservation demand, our method \texttt{ppDSC} is generally not better than the centralized methods \texttt{ppSC} and \texttt{Oracle}.
+However, when $L$ and $n$ become large, and $m$ becomes small, they are getting close.
 This is consistent with our theoretical results.

+\paragraph{Experiment 2.} We evaluate the performance of \texttt{ppDSC} with the privacy budget $\epsilon=1$ fixed and the edge-fillping probabilities $q,q'$ varying in the feasible region of DP shown in Figure \ref{region}.
+Other parameters are $n=210$ and $L=m=12$.
+The averaged misclassification rates over 10 replications under different couples of $q$ and $q'$ are displayed in Figure \ref{bestqvaluation}, where the infeasible region is filled by pure white.
+When $q,q'$ are getting close to the upper boundaries, the performance of \texttt{ppDSC} becomes better.
+In particular, the misclassification rate attains the empirical minimum at the position marked by the pink cross, which is quite close to the theoretically best choice of $q=q'=\frac{{\rm e}^\epsilon}{1+{\rm e}^\epsilon}$ (see the discussions after Theorem \ref{centralbound}) marked by the red star.